Our public lands are under attack. Let’s do something about it.

 • Colorado’s public lands are home to some of our state’s most important wildlife habitat, treasured recreation areas, wildlands that should be protected for future generations, critical water resources, famed Colorado scenery and Indigenous cultural sites.
 We shouldn’t sacrifice these values for short-term gain.

-2) Writing letters to the editor
+2) Write a letter to the editor

 Writing letters to the editor is another important way to speak up for our public lands and get the attention of important decision makers like elected officials, including our members of Congress.
 These are letters that a community member writes to the editor of a paper to increase the public’s awareness of a specific issue, and they can make a big difference.
 Letters to the editor are also a great way to demonstrate where public sentiment lies.